LibPdIntegration/LibPdIntegration/README.md

 ## Caveats

 - Only [Pure Data Vanilla](https://puredata.info/downloads/pure-data) is supported.
-Additional objects (externals) included with distributions like [Purr Data](https://puredata.info/downloads/purr-data) and Pd-Extended (deprecated) do not currently work (it's not clear yet whether this is a Unity-specific issue or an bug with LibPdIntegration).
+Additional objects (externals) included with distributions like [Purr Data](https://puredata.info/downloads/purr-data) and Pd-Extended (deprecated) do not currently work.
+See [issue 14](https://github.com/LibPdIntegration/LibPdIntegration/issues/14) for an explanation of why this is; it will hopefully be resolved in a future release.
 - Although libpd provides C# bindings, 1.)
-I could not get them to play nicely with Unity, and 2.) they don't currently support libpd's new mutiple instance system.
+I could not get them to play nicely with Unity, and 2.) they don't currently support libpd's new multiple instance system.
 As such, LibPdIntegration interfaces directly with the libpd C library.
 This may change if libpd's C# bindings get updated in the future, but they should be functionally identical to the C library anyway, so I'm not sure it's necessary.
-- Patching libpd should no longer be necessary with the latest version of libpd.

 ## Future Plans